 The Molokans too,decided at about this time to migrate to the new world but not for the same reasons as the other people.
 They came neither to seek their fortunes nor to find relief from economic pressure or political disadvantages because at that time, and for about a half century before that, in fact since their banishment to Trans-Caucasia in the late 1830's, they were better off economically than any comparable [peasant] class of people in Russia, Eastern Europe or Italy.

-[For a more thorough history of resettlement of Spiritual Christians from the Russian interior to the new Caucasus border, see Dr. Breyfogle's Ph.D. thesis, book and articles which rely mostly on government documentation.
+[For a more thorough history of resettlement of Spiritual Christians from the Russian interior to the new Caucasus borders, see Dr. Breyfogle's Ph.D. thesis, book and articles which rely mostly on government documentation.
 Doukhobor Historical Maps, by Jonathan Kalmakoff, Doukhbor Geenlogy Websitem, should be interpreted to show migrations of many different Spiritual Christians along with those identified in the literature as dukhoborsty.

 Being sober and industrious, it did not take them very long after their arrival in Armenia, Georgia and other parts of Trans-Caucasia to build villages where none existed before, to cultivate grain fields where none grew before, to establish flour mills along the many streams of the mountainous country and to plant orchards to supplement their food supply.
 And to supplement their incomes they became freighters [wagon builders and drivers, teamsters, some used the Russian term drozhky) during the winter months in a country devoid of railroads [until 1870] or of any other kind of roads, so that at the end of the century they were quite self-sufficient economically although, to be sure, there were some poor families in each village.